PitStop13/Task_Server/README.md

 # 📱 Task Server
 > **Automate your SSH workflow.
 Control your servers from anywhere.**

-Task Server is an Android app designed for anyone who manages servers and is tired of typing the same commands over and over.
+Task Server is an Android app designed by Pietro Olivero for anyone who manages servers and is tired of typing the same commands over and over.
 Save your servers, define your most-used tasks, and execute them with a single tap — or drop into a full SSH terminal